How much money do YouTubers make? Come down the rabbit hole with me and learn how to make money on YouTube.

 9. DIY & Craft

-Craft and DIY are a great way to switch off your brain for a bit and use your hands, and that’s why these channels are so popular.
+Craft and DIY are great ways to switch off your brain and use your hands, which is why these channels are so popular.

 Big YouTubers in this niche: